 Sip and paint in Albuquerque’s at Wine down with Art Paint Night or day events.
-Summer Art Classes for Kids and Adults, Sargent’s Art Academy NE Albuquerque.
+Art Classes for Kids and Adults, Sargent’s Art Academy Art School NE Albuquerque.

 It’s simple to book your space, go to the Event Calendar and find your favorite paint date and choose your group discount and click it.
 Show up, grab a drink and have fun!
 Drinking is optional, of course.

 Contact us: Email me

 S U K I W I L L O U G H BY

 I’ve always known my life would be filled with beautiful things such as art, architecture gorgeous fabrics Fashion and artistic people.
 I moved to Los Angeles in the early 1980’s and moved to Asia in 1983.
 I lived in Asia off and on for seven years.
 I went to school for years and got my bachelors in business management from Cal State Northridge, I took up drawing while there.
 I Love the idea of friends and family coming together and making an artistic statement through Painting on a canvas.